Skip to content

 Can I claim lease payments as a business expense if I'm self-employed?

-In many cases, lease payments on equipment used for business purposes are tax-deductible for self-employed individuals, though the specific rules vary depending on circumstances and location.
-Similarly, owned equipment may qualify for depreciation allowances.
-This calculator can help illustrate the after-tax cost difference between the two options.
+In many jurisdictions, lease payments on equipment used for business purposes are tax-deductible for self-employed individuals, though the specific rules vary by country and circumstances.
+Owned equipment may qualify for depreciation allowances on a different timing schedule.
+This calculator compares the gross cash outlay of leasing versus buying — tax treatment is not included in the output.
+A local tax professional or accountant can confirm the after-tax position for a specific situation.

 What happens at the end of an equipment lease for a freelancer?